Stuart Forster interviews chef Sten Fischer in Weimar, Germany, for an introduction to Thuringian cuisine.

 “We have our own hunter.
 We have wonderful venison, boar and mouflon.
 Mouflon goes very well with sea buckthorn and carrots.
 We also use regional taste bud ticklers like marjoram.
 Thuringia is renowned for having the best marjoram worldwide so we connect that and put a product on the table so guests say, ‘Wow!
 That’s Thuringia.’”

-Fischer has also began to grow his own ingredients.
+Fischer has also begun to grow his own ingredients.
 “Last year, for the first time, I planted my own potatoes; a huge amount of Sieglinde potatoes.
 Sieglinde is the oldest German potato variety.
 It’s a firm potato with lovely yellow flesh and tasty too.
 However, it’s not round or easy to peel and you have to stick a lot of work in but it’s a wonderful regional product,” explains the chef who also makes use of locally sourced pears, strawberries, blackberries, plums and cherries.

 English idea, German production

 “There’s a great idea from England called Landshare.
 If people have land they make it available to growers and receive a share of the harvest.
 I have a meadow with scattered fruit trees and don’t have the time to take care of it.
-I’ve connected with the Bauhaus University.
+I’ve connected with Bauhaus University.
 They look after the land but I receive a quarter of the harvest,” says Fischer enthusiastically.

 “There’s also a rent-a-cow scheme.
 I pay a farmer a monthly fee, say €100, to raise a cow from an old German race that’s similar to Galloway cattle.
-It has a slow-growing meat with a lot of fat.
+It has slow-growing meat with a lot of fat.
 After a year, at the very soonest, it can go to the butcher.
 We receive all of the meat; it’s great.
 We can offer cookery courses aimed at men.
 We use the haunches, fillets and tenderloins and show what you can make from each part – T-bones from this, goulash from that – with an amazing quality of meat.”

 Since this feature was published Alt Weimar has closed.